MarcoMeter/Unity-ML-Environments/README.md

  - Competitive Agents (among other agents)
  - ...

+For now, I am focusing on building interesting environments.
+Results, like trained models and plots, are not available currently.
+I will try to provide a set of working hyperparameters for each environment, so that you are able to achieve some results.

 ## Usage

 All environments are based on [Unity's ML Agents](https://github.com/Unity-Technologies/ml-agents).
 Please follow their instructions and references to setup your Python environment.